Bob-Utveckling/Bamshad_Timer/README.md

 An example video of the app can be found at: https://bamshadit.se/static/Bamshad_Timer_App.mp4
+(If you get a MIME Type error on the video, please retype the link in your browser or try an 'enter' press at the link :)

 Please drop me a note if interested.
 The app uses JavaFX Packager for JDK 18.